browserengineering/book/book/scheduling.md

 Note that in the asynchronous case, the `XMLHttpRequest_send` method starts a thread and then immediately returns.
-That thread will run in parallel to the browser's main work until the request is done.
+That thread will run in parallel with the browser's main work until the request is done.

 To communicate the result back to JavaScript, we'll call a `__runXHROnload` function from `dispatch_xhr_onload`: